-Bring the power adjustable head restraint to its highest position.
+Removing front seat head restraints: Bring the head restraint to its highest position.

-Depress release button (1) to be felt under the seatback covering material and pull head restraint up sharply, holding it by the left head restraint post (viewed in driving direction).
+Depress release button (1) beneath the seatback covering material and pull head restraint up sharply, holding it by the left head restraint post (viewed in driving direction).
 Then pull out head restraint completely with both hands.